pingcap/docs/stale-read.md

 > **Note:**
 >
-> Decreasing this parameter will lead to an increase in TiKV CPU usage and traffic between nodes.
+> Decreasing the preceding TiKV configuration item will lead to an increase in TiKV CPU usage and traffic between nodes.

 ## Restrictions